 For regular monitoring we use Credit Karma – it’s free, but it’s not as detailed as the annualcreditreport.com’s site is but it’s a great way to catch any errors that happen throughout the year.

 6. Money goals

 I’m a firm believer in goals and if you want to see financial success, you’ll have to set some goals.
 Go through and determine your savings, debt payoff, retirement, and big goals.
 Write them down and start making them real.
 Head here to read this post for more details on setting financial goals.
-You can follow our goals here if you need a little inspiration!
+You can follow our goals on my Instagram account here.